WE ARE WATER

 A rich, inter-arts cultural celebration that brings people together

-from all parts of the city around our shared waters
+from all parts of the city to honor our shared waters

-Past years have featured a Native American water ceremony, music and singing, interpretive dance, drumming, poetry, improvisation and original spoken word performance.
-Collaborative performers bring their own work and ideas to the event and audience participation happens spontaneously.
+We have featured a Native American water ceremony, music and singing, interpretive dance, drumming, poetry, improvisation and original spoken word performance.
+Collaborative performers bring their own work and ideas to the event and audience participation is included.

 We Are Water continues to be a very moving and singular experience.
 Participants have told us they were fully engaged and touched by participating in this beautiful, collaborative creation and felt a deep sense of connection to both the community and our shared waters.